Double-crested cormorant

 Are cormorants a protected bird species?

-The DCCO is been federally protected by the Migratory Bird Treaty Act.
-This act prohibits killing cormorants, their eggs or young and also prohibits the disturbance of the nests or young, except as provided for through federal depredation permits, the federal aquaculture depredation order, and the public resource depredation order.
-The DCCO is not technically protected by Minnesota statute but federal regulations cover its protection.
+The cormorant is federally protected by the Migratory Bird Treaty Act.
+This act prohibits killing cormorants, their eggs or young and also prohibits the disturbance of the nests or young, except as provided for through federal permits.
+The cormorant is not technically protected by Minnesota statute, but federal regulations cover its protection.
 Any authority for taking or control of this species is under the jurisdiction of the federal government.

 Why is there no hunting season on cormorants?
 Are they good to eat?

-Cormorants are not considered a game species or traditional sporting species by hunters.
-They are not good to eat because of their fishy diet.
+Cormorants are not considered a game species or traditional sporting species by hunters in the United States.
+Generally, they are not thought of as good to eat due to their primarily fish diet.

 What agencies have the authority to control numbers of cormorants if they are deemed to be causing damage?